-From chicken nuggets and mac and cheese, to cheese crackers, toaster pastries, chocolate chip cookies, and fish sticks, I rounded up the best homemade kids food to help you feed your kids the food they want—but with more nutrition!
+From chicken nuggets and mac and cheese, to cheese crackers, chicken tenders, and fish sticks, I rounded up the best homemade kids food to help you DIY some of their favorites!
 These recipes are all kid-tested for flavor and vetted for straight-forward recipe methods.

 - Egg Sandwiches: You can stash these into the freezer!